Criticized by moderates and pressured by their base, liberals fight for a voice in the Democratic Party

 During a recent private call with Biden’s team, Bowman urged the president-elect to consider specific Cabinet appointments.
-Bush has encouraged House Majority Whip James E. Clyburn (D-S.C.) — a top Biden ally on the Hill — to embrace “defund the police,” a rallying cry that he has called alienating.
+Bush has had conversations with House Majority Whip James E. Clyburn (D-S.C.) — a top Biden ally on the Hill — about “defund the police,” a rallying cry that he has called alienating but Bush has embraced.

-These efforts illustrate the challenge liberals face as they attempt to shape the party’s platform in the months ahead.
-Moderates blame the polarizing themes championed by the left for the party’s shrunken House majority and Senate losses.
-This recrimination from party leaders, along with skepticism from some Biden allies, could limit liberals’ ability to influence the party’s direction.
+These efforts illustrate the challenge liberals face as they attempt to shape the party’s direction in the months ahead.
+After an election in which the country opted for a reset, not a revolution, moderate Democrats hold the power in the party.
+And many blame the polarizing themes championed by the left for the party’s shrunken House majority and Senate losses.
+This recrimination from party leaders, along with skepticism from some Biden allies, could limit liberals’ influence.

-But liberals offer a starkly different take, arguing that their base won Biden the White House — and that now they must deliver on promises to pass climate change legislation and fight economic inequality.
+But liberals offer a starkly different take, arguing that their base won Biden the White House — and now, they must deliver on promises to pass climate change legislation and fight economic inequality.
+The shifting dynamics in the party have thrust the movement to a crossroad on the eve of the Biden presidency.

 “I don't know how, the day after the election, people can start pointing fingers at progressives for somehow ruining things when in fact we never would have won the presidential election if we hadn't turned out people,” said Rep. Pramila Jayapal (D-Wash.), co-chair of the Congressional Progressive Caucus.